isaacSennerholt/sudelity/README.md

 Sudelism begins not with outcome, but with orientation.

 ### Final Line
-Sudelism begins not with principle,<br/>
+Sudelism begins not with principle, but with perception.
-but with perception.<br/>
-Not with outcomes,<br/>
-but with atmosphere.<br/>
-Not with systems,<br/>
-but with shared space —<br/>
+Not with outcomes, but with atmosphere.
-and the unseen futures we co-create.
+Not with systems, but with shared space — and the unseen futures we co-create.

 ## Lexicon & Etymology